-- They don't get married, but the romance between Wedge Antilles and Qwi Xux ends like this in the Star Wars Expanded Universe.
+- They don't get married, but the romance between Wedge Antilles and Qwi Xux ends like this in Star Wars Legends.
 Qwi comments that almost everyone ends up in such a relationship at some point, but usually as teenagers; because of her recent forced memory loss and his teenage enlistment in the Rebel Alliance they never really had the opportunity.

 - In Smallville, Jimmy and Chloe.
 They were very sweet together at first but gets increasingly rocky due to the involvement of first Clark, then Davis.
 Ends with a huge Tear Jerker when Jimmy shouts at Chloe and declares marrying her is the biggest mistake of his life.